magohamote/Coindesk-API/README.md

 # Coindesk-API

+Pods are included, you can simply download the project, open the `*.xcworkspace` file and run it.

 ### Design pattern
-I chose the MVVM design pattern as I find it clear, well separated and easy to maintain.
+I chose the MVVM design pattern as I find it clear, good separation of concers without being too complicated and easy to maintain.

 ### External libraries
 #### Alamofire